Board member seeks more clarity about police probe of LVCVA

 But the Review-Journal has learned that the police investigation is just beginning.
 Detectives have done little beyond picking up records from the convention authority on June 28.

-Weekly could not be reached for comment late Friday, and a police spokesman said Anderson was unavailable for comment.
+Weekly could not be reached for comment late Friday, and a police spokesman said Andersen was unavailable for comment.

 Ralenkotter could not be reached for comment Friday.
 In a statement on Thursday, he said, “It is gratifying that Metro concurred with our auditors.”